stonepros/stone/doc/releases/luminous.rst

   cleanup.

 * `cephfs-journal-tool` makes rank argument (--rank) mandatory.
-Rank is of format `filesystem:rank`, where `filesystem` is the CephFS filesystem and `rank` is the MDS rank on which the operation is to be executed.
+Rank is of format `filesystem:rank`, where `filesystem` is the StoneFS filesystem and `rank` is the MDS rank on which the operation is to be executed.
 To operate on all ranks, use `all` or `*` as the rank specifier.
 Note that, operations that dump journal information to file will now dump to per-rank